mekhaleraj/Threat-Informed-Deception-Technology/Mapping.md

 This page includes the mapping of Deception Technology to the [MITRE ATT&CK](https://attack.mitre.org/) framework.
 The framework is a knowledge base of adversary tactics and techniques based on real-world observations.

-This section only includes references to queries that can be mapped in the MITRE ATT&CK Framework.
+This section only includes references to deception technologies that can be mapped in the MITRE ATT&CK Framework.

 # Statistics
 | Tactic | Entry Count |